Eztosin/alx-low_level_programming/0x0C-more_malloc_free/README.md

 If n is greater or equal to the length of s2 then use the entire string s2. if NULL is passed, treat it as an empty string.

+-A function that allocates memory for an array, using malloc.
+Prototype: void *_calloc(unsigned int nmemb, unsigned int size);
+The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+The memory is set to zero
+If nmemb or size is 0, then _calloc returns NULL
+If malloc fails, then _calloc returns NULL.

+-Write a program that multiplies two positive numbers.

+Usage: mul num1 num2
+num1 and num2 will be passed in base 10
+Print the result, followed by a new line
+If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98 num1 and num2 should only be composed of digits.
+If not, print Error, followed by a new line, and exit with a status of 98 You are allowed to use more than 5 functions in your file.